CMPSC310-AlleghenyCollege-Fall2021/community_guidelines/README.md

 * Put your full name as your username.
 * Keep chats in appropriate channels.
 * Do not share the server link with others outside of the organization.
+* Optional: Reply to messages in threads to keep discussions organized.

 ### Interactions on GitHub